dimi-fn/Various-Data-Science-Scripts/README.md

 ### *Note:
 Due to a Github bug ([issue #3555](https://github.com/jupyter/notebook/issues/3555)), sometimes the notebook files (files with .ipynb) may not render.

-Please reload the page until they do (sometimes it loads after one reload, some other times it might need a persistent refresh of the page until the content can be displayed).
+Please reload the page until the content can be displayed (sometimes it loads after one reload, some other times it might need a persistent refresh of the page until the content can be shown).